Belfast’s nightlife is legendary

-Whether you’re looking for a high-energy music gig, a cosy traditional pub, rooftop cocktails or to dominate the dancefloor into the wee small hours, your nights out in Belfast will create a lifetime
+Whether you’re looking for a high-energy music gig, a cosy traditional pub, rooftop cocktails or to dominate the dancefloor into the wee small hours, your nights out in Belfast will be amazing.

 “Belfast's nightlife is often loud, sometimes intoxicating and always fun.
 From traditional pubs to sleek cocktail bars to crowded clubs, the scene is friendly and accessible.”
 (Lonely Planet 2019)